LEIZANDER/Final-Term-Project-SOFTWARE-ENGINEERING/README.md

 Algorithm:
-- In the keypad we have assigned the arrow up as jump, cactus as the object, cloud as the background image and highscore display on the top-right.
+- On the keypad we have assigned the arrow up as jump, cactus as the object, cloud as the background image and highscore display on the top-right.

 Status:
 - The status of the software is completed.